FunkeGoodVibe/EmailPrediction/README.md

 	+ the word count of that email
 	+ the Primary Date field (1)

-For each email, work out whether it contains
+For each email, work out whether it contains:

 	+ phone numbers (2)
 	+ more that one email in a thread
 	+ URL’s